 Schedule an appointment with your health care provider to ensure all your routine vaccinations are up to date and to obtain a detailed health assessment.
 Special vaccination and preventive medication may be required in your host country.

 Don’t wait too long to make an appointment as immunization sometimes require multiple shots over a period of one to six months.
 It is also important to share your planned activities with your doctor to benefit from relevant health recommendations and advice.

-It is also recommended to have vision and dental check-ups before leaving as this is not usually covered by basic health plans and there is likely a waiting period before the coverage becomes effective.
+It is also recommended to have a vision and dental check-up before leaving as this is not usually covered by basic health plans and there is likely a waiting period before the coverage becomes effective.
 For example, dental coverage can have a three to 24 months waiting period depending on the insurance plan.